karishmapatel27/whack-a-mole/inflate-the-unicorn/inflate-the-unicorn-README.md

 ## Stretch

-1. Once you click on a satisfied clown, instead of popping up an alert it should reset back to empty!
+1. Once you click on a satisfied unicorn, instead of popping up an alert it should reset back to empty!
-2. Add a squirting sound effect that plays whenever you click on a clown!
+2. Add a squirting sound effect that plays whenever you click on a unicorn!